cortexproject/cortex/docs/configuration/config-file-reference.md

     # CLI flag: -ruler.storage.azure.account-name
     [account_name: <string> | default = ""]

     # The Microsoft Azure account key to use.
+If not specified, will use Managed
+    # Service Identity
     # CLI flag: -ruler.storage.azure.account-key
     [account_key: <string> | default = ""]